 _[directory]__models.ymlper directory in your models folder that configures all the models in that directory. for staging folders, also include a

-- The leading underscore ensure your YAML files will be sorted to the top of every folder to make them easy to separate from your models.
+- The leading underscore ensures your YAML files will be sorted to the top of every folder to make them easy to separate from your models.

 - YAML files don’t need unique names in the way that SQL model files do, but including the directory (instead of simply

-_sources.ymlin each folder), means you can fuzzy find for the right file more quickly.
+_sources.ymlin each folder), means you can fuzzy find the right file more quickly.